 RO Membrane

-RO membranes, also called reverse osmosis membranes, are a method of water treatment.
+Reverse Osmosis (RO) is a water treatment method that uses a semipermeable membrane, also called reverse osmosis membranes.
 When salt water and fresh water are put in between a semipermeable membrane, the freshwater passes through the membrane and moves to the saltwater side.
 Osmotic pressure then occurs on both sides of the membrane.

 However, if pressure greater than the osmotic pressure is applied to the saltwater side, reverse osmosis occurs, and water moves from the saltwater side to the freshwater side.
 This method was originally used to desalinate seawater to make freshwater, but has recently been used in the ultrapure water production system and water recovery fields.